nature-of-code/noc-syllabus-S23/projects/final/README.md

 1. Is the idea clear?
 Is there a clearly stated goal?
 What do you understand / not understand?
 2. What about scope?
 Can it be done in such a short period of time under current circumstances?
 3. Suggestions for relevant tutorials, reference projects, or other resources?
-4. Are there ways this project can be "remote" user tested?
+4. Are there ways this project can be user tested?
 What questions would you want to ask?

 ## Final Project Testing (April 26/27)